SEO

 • Relevant to your industry or niche

-• Have sufficient authority (domain rating/domain authority)
+• Have sufficient authority (domain rating/domain authority of 30+)

 • Likely to link out to external resources